rquadri/castle/README.md

    rule-based system.

- * Ideally we could assign reliable probability estimates of account compromise after ever user action, but this system only provides a categorical recommendation.
+ * Ideally we could assign reliable probability estimates of account compromise after every user action, but this system only provides a categorical recommendation.